cojeyambao0601/sap-hana-cookbook/README.md

 	end

 ##### regi package operations
-The hanadb_regi has 3 actions which relate to management of packages: track_package, untrack_package and delete_package.
+The hana_regi has 3 actions which relate to management of packages: track_package, untrack_package and delete_package.
 Packages in hana are simmilar to packages in Java, and are used to bundle together application files which relates to the same topic.
 Use track_package if you want to work on a specific package on you local workspace.
 Use untrack_package to remove a workspace link to a packge.
 Use delete_package to delete the contents of a package from the local workspace and from the local file system

 ##### Examples

 To track a package "mypackage.app"

 	# track
-	hanadb_regi "Track package mypackage.app" do
+	hana_regi "Track package mypackage.app" do
 		package "mypackage.app"
 		workspace_path "#{regi_workspace}"
 		action :track_package